zsfarkas/ng2-alert-center/README.md

 ### Component `<nac-alert-center>`

-Use this component to define the pla`ce, where alerts appear in your application.
+Use this component to define the place, where alerts appear in your application.
 You can use individual styles for the positioning.

 #### Inputs: